arkolcz/Unity_Playground/README.md

-# FPS_WSIU
+# UnityFPS

-Game created with Unity3D
+A smiple FPS game that I have created to learn basics of Unity Game Engine.